digitallawyer/openlegaldictionary/_definitions/payable.md

 ---
 title: Payable
 permalink: "/definitions/payable.html"
-body: A sum of money is said to be payable when a person Is under an obliga-tion to pay it.
+body: A sum of money is said to be payable when a person is under an obliga-tion to pay it.
 “Payable" may therefore slg-nlfy an obligation to pay at a future time, bat, wben used without qualification, “pay-able” means that the debt is payable at once, as opposed to “owing.”
 Sweet And see First Nat.
 Bank v.
 Greenville Nat